khronokernel/khronokernel.github.io/_posts/2021-11-22-PCIE-ETHERNET.md

 ### Best Bang for Buck

-The best bang for buck for the majority of users would be the Belkin Thunderbolt 3 Express Dock HD soley for the reason of being insanely cheap on eBay while still including essential features:
+The best bang for buck for the majority of users would be the Belkin Thunderbolt 3 Express Dock HD solely for the reason of being insanely cheap on eBay while still including essential features:

 * Fresco Logic USB 3.0 Controller
 * Intel i210 PCIe Ethernet Controller (1Gbe)